Polynomial representation of general partial Boolean functions with a single quantum query: Introduction

 \section{Introduction}

-As one of the most important models in quantum computation, quantum query model (i.e., quantum black box model or quantum decision tree model) \cite{Buhrman2002Complexity,BB2001Quantum,Ambainis2002adver,Childs2006Improved,H2005Lower,Nielson2000Quantum} is the decision tree model in quantum computation and captures most of known quantum algorithms, such as Deutsch's algorithm \cite{Deutsch1985quantumtheory}, Deutsch-Jozsa algorithm \cite{Deutsch1992rapidsolution}), Shor's factoring algorithm \cite{Shor1994Algorithms}, Grover's unstructured search algorithm \cite{Grover1996Afast}, and many others \cite{HHL2009algorithm,quantumalgorithmzoo}.
-The task of the quantum (or classical) decision tree model is to compute a Boolean function $f(x_{1},\cdots,x_{n})$, by means of accessing variables $x_{i}$ via queries.
-For this task, an exact quantum query algorithm always outputs correct function values for all legal inputs (i.e., in the domain of definition) \cite{Buhrman2002Complexity}, while a quantum algorithm with bounded error outputs function values with probabilities greater than a constant ($>\frac{1}{2}$) for all legal inputs.
+In quantum computation, quantum query model (i.e., quantum black box model or quantum decision tree model) \cite{Buhrman2002Complexity,Nielson2000Quantum} captures most of the known quantum algorithms, such as Deutsch's algorithm \cite{Deutsch1985quantumtheory}, Deutsch-Jozsa algorithm \cite{Deutsch1992rapidsolution}, Shor's factoring algorithm \cite{Shor1994Algorithms}, Grover's unstructured search algorithm \cite{Grover1996Afast}, HHL algorithm for linear systems of equations \cite{HHL2009algorithm} and many others \cite{quantumalgorithmzoo}.
+As the first quantum (query) algorithm, Deutsch's algorithm offers an essential theoretical framework for the construction of subsequent famous algorithms, and can be used as a subroutine for developing new large-scale quantum query algorithms \cite{exactdewolf2021}.
+Certainly, in recent years, these algorithms still attract the attention of researchers \cite{Qiu2016revisit1,Qiuxu2021SPIN,quantumdistributed2021}.

-In quantum (or classical) decision tree models, the complexity of an algorithm measures the number of queries that it makes.
-Specifically, the exact (or bounded-error) quantum query complexity of a Boolean function denotes the number of queries of an optimal quantum decision tree that computes the Boolean function exactly (or with bounded-error) \cite{Buhrman2002Complexity}.
-Over the past decade, there have been many results on quantum query models ~\cite{Montanaro2011Unbounded,Ambainis2013Exact,ambainis2013acm,Kaniewski2014Query,Ambainis2015qic,Montanaro2015On,ambainis2016siamjc,Qiu2016character,Aaronson2016ccc,Grillo2018Quantum,Ambainis2017Exact,Qiu2018Generalized,He2018Exact,Arunachalam2019siam}.
+Quantum query model computes a Boolean function $f(x_{1},\cdots,x_{n})$, by means of accessing variables $x_{i}$ via quantum queries.
+Naturally, the complexity of an algorithm measures the number of quantum queries that it costs.
+For all legal inputs, an exact quantum query algorithm always can output correct function values \cite{Buhrman2002Complexity}, while a bounded-error quantum algorithm outputs function values with probabilities greater than $\frac{2}{3}$.
+Based on this, the exact (or bounded-error) quantum query complexity $Q_{E}(f)$ (or $Q(f)$) of a Boolean function $f$ denotes the number of queries of an optimal quantum query algorithm that computes $f$ exactly (or with bounded-error) \cite{Buhrman2002Complexity}.
+Over the past decade, the equivalence relationships between the bounded-error quantum query model and polynomials had been characterized by Refs.~\cite{Aaronson2016ccc,Arunachalam2019siam}, the breadth and depth quantum advantage of exact quantum query algorithms had been determined by Refs.~\cite{Ambainis2015qic,ambainis2016siamjc}, and the exact quantum query complexity of some Boolean functions had been investigated by Refs.~\cite{exactdewolf2021,Montanaro2015On,Ambainis2017Exact,Qiu2018Generalized,He2018Exact,Qiu2016character,Grillo2018Quantum}, and so on.
+Although, the quantum query complexity is still a fundamental research direction, and needs more thorough and comprehensive research \cite{Aaronsonopen2021,Belovsquery2020,Liquery2019}.